kossmanf/bachelorThesis/generate test training and evaluation data/processing output files/README.md

 - `./completed proofs`: Folder which holds the output files of proofs which where found.

 ### Output
-- `./test proofs`: output files which are used for analysis.
+- `./test proofs`: output files which are used for evaluation.
 - `./training proofs`: Folder which holds the output files which are used to generate the test and training data for training the language model.

 ### Configuration